 Remodel Your Garage for More Living or Working Space

-Next, handle the technical specs.
-Your garage is probably already wired for electricity, but you are likely to need to upgrade the supply.
+Next, find a reliable remodeling contractor and start planning the technical specs.
+Your garage is probably already wired for electricity, but you will likely have to upgrade the supply.
 You will also need plumbing, insulation, and HVAC.

-In addition, local regulations may demand the addition of ceiling height.
-Usually, by law, ceilings in living spaces are required to be at least 7'.
+In addition, local regulations could demand the addition of ceiling height.
+Usually, by law, ceilings in living spaces are required to be at least 7 feet.
 If necessary, this can be achieved by lowering the floor or raising the roof.

 Bring in more natural sun with a skylight or light pipe, or replace the garage door with glass sliders.
 Consider whether you are ready to cut into your garage's envelope.
 Ask yourself whether you might ever want to convert it back to its original purpose.

-You might have to find a way to move your home's mechanical systems, water heater, or washer/dryer, if they are currently housed in your garage.
+You may have to find a way to move your home's mechanical systems, water heater, or washer and dryer, if any of these are currently housed in your garage.

 Design the repurposed garage's interior carefully, making use of features such as built-in furniture and a loft, to maximize the space.